primriq/BigDataBook/Chapter 6 Lab Assignmnet -Job Chaining Assignment.md

 ## 1. Scenario

-You have joined **PrimrCart**, an e-commerce analytics startup processing millions of sales records daily from major platforms.
-Your responsibility is to optimize the Hadoop batch analytics pipeline that identifies the **hero product** (highest revenue product) within each category.

-The current pipeline works but is becoming slow due to high shuffle volume between mappers and reducers.
-Your task is to introduce a **Combiner** into the existing Hadoop Streaming workflow without changing the final output of the system.
+You have recently joined PrimrCart, an e-commerce analytics startup that provides real-time insights to partner retail brands.
+PrimrCart collects millions of sales transactions daily from marketplaces such as:

+Amazon

+Flipkart

+Ajio

+BigBasket

+The analytics engine is built on Hadoop (pseudo-distributed) for batch processing.
+Your team is responsible for identifying the hero product in each product category — the item that generates the maximum revenue.

+Recently, the engineering team noticed that the daily aggregation job is running slower due to a large number of mapper output records.
+Your manager assigns you the following task:.

 ---

 ## 2. Business Requirement

+Business Requirement

-You must enhance the performance of the “Hero Product Finder” Hadoop pipeline by:
+Improve the performance of the “Hero Product Finder” Hadoop pipeline by adding a Combiner to reduce mapper output size and verifying that the chained pipeline continues to produce correct results.

-- Reducing mapper output records
+PrimrCart leadership wants to reduce:

+Network I/O between mappers and reducers

-- Reducing shuffle size
+Shuffle size

-- Maintaining identical final results
-- Keeping compatibility with the chained job workflow
+Total job runtime

+However, the final output must remain consistent.

 ---